Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 The ``Dockerfile``
 ==================

-Before starting a container with Docker, we need a docker container image that is either provided in a public repository (a.k.a. docker registry), such as `Docker Hub <https://hub.docker.com>`_, or built by ourselves.
-For building our own docker image, one should firstly write an instruction document known as the `Dockerfile <https://docs.docker.com/engine/reference/builder/>`_.
+Before starting a container with Docker, we need a docker container image that is either pulled from a image registry (a.k.a. docker registry), such as the `Docker Hub <https://hub.docker.com>`_, or built by ourselves.
+In this exercise, we are going to build a container image ourselves.

+For building a docker image, one starts with writing an instruction file known as the `Dockerfile <https://docs.docker.com/engine/reference/builder/>`_.

 Dockerfile is a `YAML <https://en.wikipedia.org/wiki/YAML>`_ document describing how a docker container should be built.
-Hereafter is an example of building a container for Apache HTTPd:
+Hereafter is an example of the Dockerfile for an Apache HTTPd image:

 .. _dockerfile-httpd: